 At the time of writing this article, it was still illegal to grow cannabis seeds in Australia.
 The law seems to be changing slowly but surely with the use of medical Marijuana becoming legal in 2016.
 And although using and growing cannabis is officially not legal in any state, many states don’t impose heavy penalties when you do so in small doses.
 In fact, several of them prefer to offer treatment instead of punishment in case of limited possession or cultivation of weed.

-Also, some states have specific policies for penalizing the way marijuana is grown, condoning outdoor growing more easily than indoor cultivation in artificial circumstances.
+Also, some states have specific policies for penalizing the way marijuana is grown, condoning growing weed outdoors more easily than indoor cultivation in artificial circumstances.
 However, keep in mind that if you want to grow cannabis commercially, you will still run the risk of harsh penalties.
 Below you find more information on the restrictions for growing cannabis in each state.

 In this state, it is fairly safe to possess up to 25 grams of marijuana or grow up to 2 plants, unless you do it hydroponically.
 If you stay within these limits, you risk a fine of $100.
 When this is not paid in 2 months, you have to participate in a treatment program.